Kyuu-Ji/htb-write-up/haircut/write-up-haircut.md

 ## Checking HTTP (Port 80)

-On the web page we only see a photo of a person and nothing interesting in the source.
+On the web page there is a photo of a person and nothing interesting in the source.
 Lets search for hidden paths and PHP files with **Gobuster**:
 ```markdown
 gobuster -u http://10.10.10.24/ -w dir /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php
 ```

-We get back the path _/uploads_ with HTTP Code 403 Forbidden, a page _/test.html_, where its a picture of hair and _/exposed.php_ where we see this:
+The responses are the path _/uploads_ with HTTP Code 403 Forbidden, a page _/test.html_, where its a picture of hair and _/exposed.php_ where we see this:

 ![Exposed page](https://kyuu-ji.github.io/htb-write-up/haircut/haircut_web-1.png)

-When we click on _Go_, we get back the _test.html_ site.
+When clicking on _Go_, it gets back the _test.html_ site.
 If we start a web server and input the IP of our server in there it tries to connect to us.

 Trying special characters like semicolon and pipes get filtered with a warning, that those characters can't be used.
-By inputting anything into the field, we get the an error from `curl`:
+By inputting anything into the field, it displays an error from `curl`:

 ![Curl identified](https://kyuu-ji.github.io/htb-write-up/haircut/haircut_web-2.png)

-This means this sends a `curl` command to get the files and this is what we want to abuse.
+This means that this application sends a `curl` command to get the files.
 Lets send this to _Burpsuites Repeater_ to try some things with _cURL_.

 ### Getting a reverse shell